CaseyAMeakin/ERT-Assessment/01_IRI_EDP/README.md

 * Capabilities: The current code contains the absolute bare minimum functionality requested and is very much hard coded.
 Real-world applications would likely benefit from providing more user control over the various parameters involved as well as extending the plotting capabilities and associated abstractions.

+* Lint and format: It would be useful to lint the code and apply a formatter.

 ### Usage